What is a Tier 3 Sex Offender?

-Compared to a tier 1 sex offender or tier II sex offender, a tier III sex offender often includes Michigan individuals convicted of more serious sex crimes.
-These include rape, attempt or conspiracy to commit rape, kidnapping a minor, and molesting a child under the age of 13.
+Compared to a Tier I sex offender or Tier II sex offender, a Tier III sex offender often includes Michigan individuals convicted of more serious sex crimes.
+These include child pornography, rape, attempt or conspiracy to commit rape, kidnapping a minor, and molesting a child under the age of 13.

 Listed Offenses Under Tier Three